-The DMO conducts its cash management operations in accordance with the provisions contained in this Operational Notice and Information Memorandum, and it will act at all times in accordance with its published objectives and operate as required in order to achieve these objectives, and in accordance with the UK Money Markets Code published on 26 April 2017.
+The DMO conducts its cash management operations in accordance with the provisions contained in this Operational Notice and Information Memorandum, and it will act at all times in accordance with its published objectives and operate as required in order to achieve these objectives.
+The DMO acknowledges that the UK Money Markets Code (the Code) published in April 2017 represents a set of principles generally recognised as good market practice in the UK money markets.
+The DMO fully supports the Code and intends to conduct its UK money markets activities in a manner consistent with the principles of the Code, subject always to being able to discharge its policy functions in full.